-5. To gain insight and develop a working knowledge of practice management and to prepare for practice in a tertiary-level academic setting
+- To gain insight and develop a working knowledge of practice management and to prepare for practice in a community based subspecialty practice.

 We take 3 clinical Fellows per year.
 The GAASS Fellow spends 12 months on the Glaucoma Service at the Prism Eye Institute and Kensington Eye Institute.
 All clinics have robust medical informatics systems in place including integrated electronic medical records and diagnostic image management systems.
 The Glaucoma service also receives tertiary care referrals from an extended area within the province of Ontario, as well as from national and international sources.
 The GAASS Fellow will spend time with all of the preceptors throughout the year.

 The GAASS Fellow will be exposed to and trained in current state-of-the-art advanced diagnostic, medical, laser, and surgical techniques in the management of anterior segment and glaucoma disorders, including access to novel and innovative diagnostic technologies